fubar2/toolfactory-galaxy-docker/README.md

 Steps in building a new Galaxy tool are all conducted through Galaxy running in the docker container:

-1. Login to the Galaxy running in the container at http://localhost:8080 using anadmin account.
-They are specified in config/galaxy.yml and the ToolFactory will error out and refuse to run for non-administrative tool builders as a minimal protection from opportunistic hostile use.
+1. Login to the Galaxy running in the container at http://localhost:8080 using an admin account.
+They are specified in config/galaxy.yml and in the documentation at and the ToolFactory will error out and refuse to run for non-administrative tool builders as a minimal protection from opportunistic hostile use.

 2. Start the TF and fill in the form, providing sample inputs and parameter values to suit the Conda package being wrapped.